tqian/gst_tmle/README.md

-# gst_tmle
-Github repo for paper of group sequential design with TMLE

 # Github repo for paper "Improving Power  through Adjustment for Prognostic Variables in Group Sequential Trial Designs: Impact of Baseline Variables, Short-Term Outcomes, and Treatment Effect Heterogeneity"

 (a.k.a.
 Group Sequential Design with TMLE)